chiappo98/fast_detector_Response/README.md

 As already stressed, if the user's intent is run the response on his local device, the procedure described above its enough.
 If instead he wants to use a Virtual Machine the following section could be useful.

 ### Submission on Virtual Machine
-In order to submit the fast response on a VM `splitted_fast_resp.py` and `launch_splitted_response.sh` are provided to the user.
+In order to submit the fast response on a VM, `splitted_fast_resp.py` and `launch_splitted_response.sh` are provided to the user.
 They represent a fast and easy way to submit the job on the VM and retrive information on its status, creating also new folders to store the response output.
+The power of HTCondor bash system (have I introduced it???????????????) is the possibility to submit jobs in parallel, so that one can run *n*-times the same program (process n times the same events) through *n* parallel jobs, or .....

+The usage of HTCondor on *neutrino-01* for the fast response allows to split the events we have to process into subsamples which can run simultaneously

 The fast response is coded inside *splitted_fast_resp.py*.
 This program works in a very similar way wrt *fast_resp.py*, except for the fact that it is optimised for parallel submission on HTCondor and that the input parameters are given through a *config.txt* file.